Bridgewater, Massachusetts: Education

-In 2015, during February vacation, the roof of the Mitchell Elementary school collapsed due to heavy snow.
+In 2015 during February vacation, the roof of the Mitchell Elementary school collapsed due to heavy snow.
 The students at the elementary school were moved to Bridgewater Middle School, and the students at the middle school were split between the Williams Intermediate School and Bridgewater-Raynham Regional High School.

-Bridgewater was formerly home to two private schools which served students from preschool (Joyful Learning) and kindergarten through sixth grade (Southbrook Academy) until their closings after the 2012–2013 school year.
-There are also private schools in nearby Taunton and Brockton.
+There are private schools in nearby Taunton and Brockton.

 Bridgewater was formerly the site of the well-known, influential Bridgewater Academy, a private high school formerly located on the "Town Common" (park).
-It was attended by many leading young men of the area in the early and mid 19th century, including a well-known Massachusetts-born merchant/philanthropist Enoch Pratt (1808–1896), in the late 1830s, who endowed the Public Library in his hometown of North Middleborough and also set up the world-famous Enoch Pratt Free Library, one of the first free public library systems in America.
+It was attended by many young men of the area in the early and mid 19th century, including a Massachusetts-born merchant/philanthropist Enoch Pratt (1808–1896), in the late 1830s, who endowed the Public Library in his hometown of North Middleborough and also set up the Enoch Pratt Free Library, one of the first free public library systems in America.

 The town is also home to Bridgewater State University, a public liberal arts university that was founded as a "normal school" (now teachers' school) in 1840.
 It is the largest of the state's nine state universities outside of the University of Massachusetts system itself.
-As of 2015, approximately 10,000 undergraduate students and 1,800 postgraduate students were enrolled at the college.
+As of 2022, approximately 8,000 undergraduate students and 1,500 postgraduate students were enrolled at the university.